RichardHayes902/richard-hayes-blog/posts/blue.md

 ### SUMMARY

 ---
-Blue is arguably the easiest box on HackTheBox and requires the use of a very well-known vulnerability, **Eternal Blue**, to immediately gain an elevated shell.
-It is a great introductory box for anyone interested in learning pentesting techniques as the barrier to entry is low, and the results are quick.
+Blue is arguably the easiest Windows box on HackTheBox and requires the use of a very well-known vulnerability, **Eternal Blue**, to immediately gain an elevated shell.
+It is, like _Lame_, a great introductory box for anyone interested in learning pentesting techniques as the barrier to entry is low, and the results are quick.